 Folkestone hosts many international events and festivals, including the Folkestone Triennial, an annual Book Festival and the Sacconi Chamber Music Festival.
 Major stars are attracted to the Leas Cliff Hall where you will find comedy and music, and theatre at the Quarterhouse in the Old Town and at the independent Silver Screen Cinema.

-Along the scenic Leas there is a range of hotel accommodation for visitors to Folkestone including the Burlington Hotel, which is currently undergoing refurbishment, and offers meeting and business venues too, and Best Western’s Clifton Hotel.
+Along the scenic Leas there is a range of hotel accommodation for visitors to Folkestone, including the Burlington Hotel and Best Western’s Clifton Hotel, and the area offers meeting and business venues too.
 Out of town closer to the M20 is the Holiday Inn Express and Premier Inn.

 Where to live in Folkestone